Romanian Writers' Society: Background

-In 1908, several poets and prose writers, headed by Cincinat Pavelescu, founded an association they called the Romanian Writers' Society.
-The founding meeting was held on April 28, the 70th anniversary of the Société des gens de lettres' establishment.
-Twenty writers were present, and the leadership committee was composed of the following: Pavelescu, president; George Ranetti and Dimitrie Anghel, vice presidents; Constantin Sandu-Aldea and Mihail Sadoveanu, accountants; Ioan Adam and George Murnu, treasurers; Emil Gârleanu and Ludovic Dauș, secretaries; Iosif, librarian; Virgil Caraivan, cashier.
-The original statute does not survive, but much later accounts indicate it was inspired by the French model.
-The small number of participants was due to the lack of interest by older writers, the opposition of certain public figures to the society's strictly professional character, and the exclusion of literary critics, a clause against which Chendi vehemently protested.
-The event was barely remarked by the press; Ion Scurtu predicted the "shaky" group would meet an "early demise".
-By the middle of the following year, amidst a deteriorating literary atmosphere, the need for a relaunch became apparent.
+Founding

+By the middle of the following year, amid a deteriorating literary atmosphere, the need for a relaunch became apparent.
 In July 1909, Anghel and Iosif launched an appeal for a writers' congress, an effort to which Chendi rallied.
-Conditions did not allow for this to take place, but it was decided that a new writers' society should be founded.
-A sixteen-member committee would meet in August, presided over by Anghel, and the founding meeting was scheduled for early September.
-The initiative was promoted in the press, with the editor of Minerva newspaper, Vasile Savel, publishing a series of articles on the need for a society and its possible goals.
-Although launched hurriedly in the middle of the summer holidays, the articles were a success, with responses garnered from Constantin Rădulescu-Motru, Adam, Chendi, Eugen Lovinescu, Sadoveanu, Scurtu, Anghel, Iosif and Nicolae N. Beldiceanu.
-Additionally, Nicolae Iorga, Simion Mehedinți, Corneliu Moldovanu, Dimitrie Teleor and Aurel Alexandrescu-Dorna opined on the topic in their own periodicals.
-Of the responders, only Iorga objected, considering the idea materialistic and unsuitable for "the true purposes of national literature".
+However, conditions did not permit the congress to take place, but it was decided that a new writers' society should be established.
+A sixteen-member committee met in August, presided over by Anghel, and the founding meeting was scheduled for early September.
+The initiative was promoted in the press, with the editor of the Minerva newspaper, Vasile Savel, publishing a series of articles on the need for a society and its potential goals.
+Despite being launched hastily during the summer holidays, the articles were successful, drawing responses from Constantin Rădulescu-Motru, Adam, Chendi, Eugen Lovinescu, Sadoveanu, Scurtu, Anghel, Iosif and Nicolae N. Beldiceanu.
+Additionally, Nicolae Iorga, Simion Mehedinți, Corneliu Moldovanu, Dimitrie Teleor and Aurel Alexandrescu-Dorna expressed their opinions on the topic in their own periodicals.
+Among the responders, only Iorga objected, considering the idea materialistic and unsuitable for "the true purposes of national literature".